The novel Burnt Cove: Mystery, Murder, and a Haunting in Maine will be my 22nd published book when it is released in 2025.

 Measured numerically, the living who had joined the deceased in her final moments above ground constituted an unimpressive assembly.

 These were them: Fr.
 Bertrand Lombardi, the octogenarian pastor of Saint Andrew Church, home of the island’s only Roman Catholic parish; three part-time employees, the full staff, of Farrington Family Funeral Home; and 16 mourners, all but one middle-aged or older.
-The oldest was a wheelchair-bound man who was in the care of an aide and encased in an Afghan, despite the humidity and heat, 76 degrees and climbing.
+The oldest was a wheelchair-bound man who was in the care of an aide and wrapped in an Afghan, despite the humidity and heat, 76 degrees and climbing.

 And that assumption would have been correct.